Zillow and Realtors group sued by online brokerage for alleged antitrust violations

 The dispute stems from Zillow’s recent move to go beyond listing homes for sale and create a brokerage to hire agents itself.
 The company announced last fall it would employ agents for its house-flipping service Zillow Offers in several states and would join the National Association of Realtors.

 As part of that move, Zillow changed the way it collects listings of houses for sale.
-Zillow now gathers listings directly from multiple listing services, the databases of listings provided by real estate brokers.
+Zillow now gathers listings directly from multiple listing services, the databases of listings provided by real-estate brokers.
 (The Northwest Multiple Listing Service, for example, catalogues listings across more than two dozen counties in Washington.)

 Along with that came the change that hit Rex: Zillow now categorizes listings under two tabs when people search for homes for sale: “agent listings” (where homes listed on multiple listing services show up) and “other listings.”
 To enforce National Association of Realtors rules, certain multiple listing services require that separation, according to the complaint.